Technical Committee (TC) CYBER (cybersecurity) Activity Report 2020

 Responsible for the standardization of cybersecurity and for providing a centre of relevant security expertise.

-Cybersecurity permeates every aspect of our digital lives.
+Security and privacy are inescapable aspects of our digital lives.
 Rapid growth in the complexity of new systems and networks, plus the sophistication of changing threats, present demanding challenges to maintain the security of Information and Communications Technologies (ICT) infrastructures.

 At the same time, sensitivity towards the privacy of individuals/organizations and their data is intensifying with media exposure of insecure practice by governments and businesses, and there has been a proliferation of legislation worldwide, driven by these growing security concerns.
 Balancing the twin demands of privacy and protection is a major challenge.
 Solutions must include a reliable and secure network infrastructure, but they also depend on trust on the part of users – both individuals and businesses – that privacy, confidentiality, secure identification, privacy-friendly security, the visibility of security and other concerns are properly addressed.